Are foreigners allowed to own property in Germany?

 When we asked expats in Germany if foreigners are allowed to own property, they answered...

 "Yes, foreigners are allowed to own property in Germany.
 Non-EU citizens must obtain a residence permit in order to purchase property in Germany, while EU citizens are allowed to purchase property without a residence permit.
 However, non-EU citizens may only purchase one property in Germany, and it must be used as their primary residence.
-Additionally, non-EU citizens must prove that they have sufficient financial resources to purchase the property and to cover their living expenses in Germany," said another expat in Germany.
+Additionally, non-EU citizens must prove that they have sufficient financial resources to purchase the property and to cover their living expenses in Germany," remarked another expat in Germany.

 Other Questions:

-- What do I need to know before retiring in Germany?
+- What should I pack when moving to Germany?

 - What is life like in Germany?